 Medigap policies sold in Massachusetts, Minnesota and Wisconsin have somewhat different plans and offer prescription drug coverage, in some cases in more depth (covering a wider range of drugs than in Part D.

-Who is eligible for Medicare Supplemental Insurance?
+Who is eligible for this Insurance?

 |Medicare Supplemental Insurance is available to those that already have Medicare coverage, both Parts A and B. The monthly Medicare Part B premium must be paid, as well as an additional premium to the Medicare Supplemental insurance company.
 Prices for the plans are standardized.
 As mentioned earlier, each spouse must buy his or her own Medicare Supplemental Insurance plan, since they do not offer mutual coverage.The best time to buy Medicare Supplement plans is during the Open Enrollment period.
 This is a 6 month period that begins on the first day of the month in which both spouses are 65 years old or older and have enrolled in Medicare Part B. In some states, additional open enrollment periods are available, including for people under the age of 65.During the Open Enrollment Period, insurance companies cannot use medical underwriting.
 This means that;

 - They cannot refuse to sell you any Medicare Supplement plans they are selling,

 - They cannot charge you more for a policy because of health problems, and